 I have one from John Wiley that runs 11 pages; one from Rodale that takes up 17 pages; plus a contract from Broadway Books that “only” goes 10 pages, but they’re legal-sized.

 Some of the material in a standard publishing contract is straightforward, but certain passages can cause trouble down the line, including the “Competing Works” paragraph.

 Beware the Clause with Claws

-It may be placed in a clause of its own, or be buried in another clause.
+It may be placed in a clause of its own or buried in another clause.
 It is worth the time to hunt it down and see what it says.

 Here’s how the competing works clause is phrased in a Penguin Putnam contract: “The Author agrees that during the term of this Agreement he will not, without the written permission of the Publisher, publish or authorize to be published any work substantially similar to the Work or which is reasonably likely to injure its sale or the merchandising of the other rights granted herein.” (“Work” means the book you’re writing.)

 The John Wiley contract says something similar, then adds: “No author shall, without the Publisher’s prior written consent, prepare or assist in the preparation of any other work on the same subject as the Work that might, in the Publisher’s reasonable judgment be directly competitive with the Work.”

 Yet another publishing contract put it this way: “The Author will furthermore not prepare, publish, assist, or permit to be published any other work using material based upon or incorporating material from the Work or on the topic of the Work that might, in the sole opinion of the Publisher, injure, interfere, or compete with the sale of the Work…”